wayneIBM/vpc-on-classic/vpc-cli-reference.md

 `ibmcloud is vpc-address-prefix-update VPC PREFIX [--name NEW_NAME] [--default false | true] [--json]`

+**Examples**

+-`ibmcloud is vpc-address-prefix-update 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 fee82deba12e4c0fb69c3b09d1f12345 --name my-prefix --default false --json`

 **Options**

 - `VPC`: ID of the VPC.
 - `PREFIX`: ID of the VPC address prefix.
+- `--name`: New name of the address prefix.
 - `--default`: This flag indicates whether this is the default prefix for this zone in this VPC.
 Enumeration type: `true`, `false`.
-If unspecified, the default is `false`.
+If unspecified, the default is false.
-- `--name`: New name of the address prefix.
 - `--json`: Format output in JSON.

 ---